ensanguine2279/sctp-aie-m2.11-simple-crm-web/README.md

 git push origin challenge5
 ```

 Head over to the **Actions** tab in your GitHub repository to check that both the `build` and `deploy` jobs complete successfully.
-Once finished, the application will be live at the GitHub Pages URL.
+Once finished, the application will be live at the GitHub Pages URL `https://[GITHUB USERNAME].github.io/[REPOSITORY NAME]`.